EdTech Trends 2023

 Big Data

-Big data-driven platforms that let educators create personalized learning experiences will be in demand in 2023.
-Udemy, an education technology company, is an inspiring example of big data use for tracking course engagement.
-The instructors can immediately see the number of students who have opened the lecture, how many minutes they spent watching the lecture, and how many dropped watching the lecture within 15 seconds.
-Then, teachers can make the educational content more relevant for future courses.
+Udemy relies on big data analytics to measure student engagement rates.
+Instructors can immediately see the number of students who have opened the lecture, how many minutes they spent watching the lecture, and how many dropped watching the lecture within 15 seconds.
+Based on this data, course developers can adjust their content for better engagement.

 Virtual and Augmented Reality